Formation of Singularities and Existence of Global Continuous Solutions for the Compressible Euler Equations: De-rarefaction Phenomenon and Shock Formation for the Nonisentropic Euler Equations

 There is no ambiguity on the definition of isentropic rarefaction simple waves, which mean, in the isentropic domain, one of the Riemann invariants is constant while the other increases on $x$.
 Notice that the stationary solution with varying entropy includes no rarefaction and compression phenomena.
 In fact, such a solution can stay stationary forever if it is not perturbed by other waves.

 The rest of this section is organized as follows: \S 5.1 is devoted to solving the left oriented Goursat problem in FEA, and \S 5.2 is devoted to solving the right oriented Goursat problem in EFH, as shown in Fig. \ref{Fig:example4}.
-Based on the existence theories of these two Goursat problems, in \S 5.3, we succeed to construct the first continuous solution with non-isentropic rarefactive initial data of a Cauchy problem, so that the solution forms a shock wave in finite time.
+Based on the existence theories of these two Goursat problems, in \S 5.3, we succeed in constructing the first continuous solution with nonisentropic rarefactive initial data of a Cauchy problem, so that the solution forms a shock wave in finite time.